MilanGhimire/jekyll-theme-chirpy/_posts/2020-06-04-auto-rotates-images-picasso.md

 tags: [glide, picasso]
 ---

 Today I found one problem in Picasso.
-Which is if the EXIF greater than 0000 X 0000 is found the picasso automatically rotates the Image 90 degree anticlockwise.
+Which is if the EXIF data is greater than 3264 x 2448 is found the picasso automatically rotates the Image 90 degree anticlockwise.

 So I used the library named Glide by bumptech.